 Second, think of insecurity not as the problem, but as a result of something “deeper” – fear.

 When we’re feeling insecure on a date, what we’re actually afraid of is rejection.
-When we’re feeling insecure in front of an audience, we’re actually worried about is humiliation.
-Yes, fear is the root of our insecurities; and if we want to stop feeling insecure, we need to take care of that first.
+When we’re feeling insecure in front of an audience, what we’re actually worried about is humiliation.
+Yes, fear is the root of our insecurities and if we want to stop feeling insecure, we need to take care of that first.

 So, where do we go from here?